mariel-delagarza/test-map/tnt-russia-btg-map/map/README.md

 ### Update dropdown choice when timeline choice changes

+- When the timeline's `updateCurrentDate` function is called, it runs `selectChangeHandler()` and `selectChangeText(currentDate, dates)`.
-- `selectChangeText()` updates the dropdown's selected option based on what the user moves the timeline to on desktop.
+- `selectChangeText(currentDate, dates)` updates the dropdown's selected option based on what the user moves the timeline to on desktop.
-- It works together with the `selectChangeHandler()` to make sure we see the correct date on the timeline.
-- In the `resizeHandler()` below, the change handler is used to set the current date on the timeline.
-So when we select a date in the dropdown in mobile, and we resize it to desktop, that change handler will be called and return the date its set to.
-- When the tim
+- `selectChangeHandler()` updates what's on the map based on what is selected in the dropdown.
+It also returns `dates[dateIndex]` for use later.

+## Handle Window Resizing

+- The `resizeHandler()` performs multiple functions, depending on whether the window size is desktop (>900) or not.
+- Because `resizeHandler()` was added as an event listener to `window`, it runs every time the window size is changed.
+- If the window is larger than 900px, the center of the map and the zoom is reset, the legend is made visible, and the view legend button is removed.
+The timeline's value is set to the `dates[dateIndex]` it gets back from `selectChangeHandler()`.
+This is the second part of what keeps the timeline and dropdown synced.
+- If the window is smaller than 900px, the center of the map and zoom is reset, the view legend button is made visible, and the legend is hidden.